 The former keeper cottages at Davaar lighthouse are now available to rent.

-Opening this year, FINGAL transforms into new luxury hotel.
+Opening January 2019, FINGAL transforms into new luxury hotel.
 A new page with a link to the website for updates on FINGAL has now been added.

 It's great to see more lighthouse cottages become available to holiday in!
 The latest additon being Noss Head near Wick Scotland, see the new weblink added on the website today.
 When I last visited the area, the cottages were empty having been part of the NLB automation.
 It's so great to see the building being brought back into use for future generations!
 Keeping the lights alive!
 Following The Lights.